UltraMessaging/um_troubleshoot/README.md

 Quitting.... received 7447 messages
 ````

-First thing to notice is that only one "End of Transport Session" message
+The first thing to notice is that only one "End of Transport Session" message
 is printed, corresponding to the EOS event.
 This is because the "lbmrcv" program was invoked with the "-E" option,
 which tells it to exit when it sees the first EOS.